33% off all Nectar products

 Direct-to-consumer online mattress retailers are able to offer mattresses at lower prices by cutting their costs.
 Since they have fewer or no showrooms and fewer staff, they can operate on a tighter budget and pass the savings onto customers.

 The Purple and Nectar mattresses are both all-foam beds priced for budget shoppers.
-The Purple mattress costs about a couple hundred dollars more than the Nectar at all sizes, however.
+The Purple mattress costs about a couple hundred dollars more than the Nectar in all sizes.
 Since the foams used in both beds are similar densities, it’s likely that a major factor influencing price is due to the country in which each mattress is manufactured.
-Both Purple and Nectar make their mattresses in the US.

 The Purple Grid technology is another factor that likely contributes to Purple’s higher mattress costs.
 The Purple Grid gives the mattress a responsive feel and aids with temperature neutrality.